 Don't forget about Horseback riding.
 There are countless miles of forest roads to explore by horseback and there are two trails designed specifically for horseback riding in Langlade County.

 From weekly Farm Markets to the annual Wolfman Triathlon to ice fishing tournaments, there's fun around every corner just waiting for you to join in.
-So come and see for yourself why Langlade County, The County of Trails, is a must see and a must stay destination.
+So come and see for yourself why Langlade County, The County of Trails, is a must see and a must stay destination in northern Wisconsin.